-After Trump Won, Climate Activists Turned to the States.
-So Did the Oil Industry.
+The Oil Industry Is Quietly Winning Local Climate Fights

 But API has not won every fight.
 Last month, New Jersey passed a new $5,000 tax credit for electric cars, one of the country’s most generous.
 And it has failed to stop efforts to subsidize nuclear plants in Connecticut, New York, New Jersey, and Illinois.
 It also lost an effort to subsidize coal and nuclear power plants in Ohio. (“Every local effort is unique since every policy proposal, bill and regulation is,” said Aronhalt.
 “We work to support, amend, or oppose various local, state, and federal efforts on an ongoing basis.”)

-“In cooperation with API’s state petroleum councils, allied organizations and partner trade associations, energy advocates sign up through social media [or through its website] to receive customized content to make their voice known by contacting or engaging elected officials.
+“In cooperation with API’s state petroleum councils, allied organizations, and partner trade associations, energy advocates sign up through social media [or through its website] to receive customized content to make their voice known by contacting or engaging elected officials.
 API facilitates the grassroots website and supports events to connect those who might be interested in energy issues in their state,” she said.

-Yet the extent and intensity API’s work at the local level is a significant break with the past, experts say.
+Yet the extent and intensity of API’s work at the local level is a significant break with the past, experts say.
 “This is a new development,” Leah Stokes, a political scientist at UC Santa Barbara, told me.
 She studies how state governments have adopted climate policy—or not adopted it—over the past few decades.

 Historically, it’s been rare for API to fight against nuclear plants or block electricity infrastructure, she said.
 But it has gotten more involved in electricity policy since 2016, when it absorbed the American Natural Gas Alliance, the gas industry’s main trade group.
 While oil makes up a small share of the American power mix, natural gas plays a dominant role.